-- one class per file, with the same naming convention as TYPO3 Flow. - This means all classes are built like this: <PackageKey>.<SubNamespace>.<ClassName>, and this class is implemented in a JavaScript file located at <Package>/.../JavaScript/<SubNamespace>/<ClassName>.js - Right now, the base directory for JavaScript in TYPO3 Flow packages Resources/Public/ JavaScript, but this might still change. - We suggest that the base directory for JavaScript files is JavaScript. - Files have to be encoded in UTF-8 without byte order mark (BOM). - Classes and namespaces are written in UpperCamelCase, while properties and methods are written in lowerCamelCase. - The xtype of a class is always the fully qualified class name.
-Every class which can be instantiated needs to have an xtype declaration.
+- one class per file, with the same naming convention as Neos Flow. - This means all classes are built like this: <PackageKey>.<SubNamespace>.<ClassName>, and this class is implemented in a JavaScript file located at <Package>/.../JavaScript/<SubNamespace>/<ClassName>.js

-$^{^1}$ This is also referred to as a bad "smell" in the theory of Refactoring.
+1 This is also referred to as a bad "smell" in the theory of Refactoring.
 We highly recommend reading "Refactoring" by Martin Fowler - if you didn't already.

-• Never create a class which has classes inside itself.
+- Right now, the base directory for JavaScript in Neos Flow packages Resources/Public/ JavaScript, but this might still change. - We suggest that the base directory for JavaScript files is JavaScript. - Files have to be encoded in UTF-8 without byte order mark (BOM). - Classes and namespaces are written in UpperCamelCase, while properties and methods are written in lowerCamelCase. - The xtype of a class is always the fully qualified class name.
+Every class which can be instantiated needs to have an xtype declaration. - Never create a class which has classes inside itself.
 Example: if the class TYPO3.
 Foo exists, it is prohibited to create a class TYPO3.
 Foo.
 Bar.
 You can easily check this: If a directory with the same name as the JavaScript file exists, this is prohibited.